nmsutton/MediaGallery/README.md

 web based media gallery

 # Accessing media on server
-On Linux any folder that will have media provided throught the webserver needs to have executable access in it [[1]](https://askubuntu.com/questions/688538/how-to-allow-apache-to-access-another-directory-ouside-html-www).
+On Linux, if Apache2 webserver is used (and potentially other webservers), any folder that will have media provided throught the webserver needs to have executable access in it [[1]](https://askubuntu.com/questions/688538/how-to-allow-apache-to-access-another-directory-ouside-html-www).
+This allows access through the web browser not to be blocked.

 A way to create that is: